wathmihasara/ASS_4_GRP-10/README.md

   coding_dna_comparison <- "Both organisms have the same total coding DNA length."
 }
 ```
-This code used to determine and make a comparison about the total coding DNA lengths of the two organisms, allowing for interpretation of which organism has more DNA sequences
+This code is used to determine and make a comparison of the total coding DNA lengths of the two organisms, allowing for the interpretation of which organism has more DNA sequences

 # Description
 ```{r}